JoyBed/opencl-hasher/README.md

 # Currently in Development Phase

 # Supported Instances :
-1. GPU Only (Single Instance) : Yes
+1. GPU Only (Single Instance/ Multiple Instance) : Yes
-2. CPU OpenCL : No
+2. CPU OpenCL (Single Instance/ Multiple Instance): No
-3. CPU + GPU : No
+3. CPU + GPU (Single Instance/ Multiple Instance): No

+## Note: Run Multiple Instances at your risk.
+It can burn your GPU.
 # Requirements:

     numpy